aboutcode-org/vulnerablecode/docs/source/api.rst

 - packages/: this is the main endpoint where you can lookup vulnerabilities by package.

-- vulnerabilities.: for lookup by vulnerabilities
+- vulnerabilities/: to lookup by vulnerabilities

-And two secondary endpoints, used to query aliases and CPEs: cpes/ and alias/
+And two secondary endpoints, used to query vulnerability aliases (such as CVEs) and vulnerability by CPEs: cpes/ and aliases/